 When To See A Doctor?

 If you are having unusually heavy periods which you feel you cannot manage, then visit your doctor for a check-up.
-If it cannot be treated through home remedies, then your doctor will advise you to use oral contraceptives and hormone supplements and in the last scenario, even surgery can be considered as the treatment for heavy bleeding.
+If it cannot be treated through home remedies, your doctor may recommend oral contraceptives, hormone supplements, or in some cases, even surgery can be considered as the treatment for heavy bleeding.

 Conclusion

-Heavy bleeding during periods is a common problem faced by many women.
-While it is a natural phenomenon, excessive blood loss can lead to anaemia, weakness and fatigue.
+Many women face the common issue of heavy bleeding during periods.
+While it is a natural phenomenon, excessive blood loss can lead to anemia, weakness and fatigue.
 It is essential to identify the cause of heavy bleeding and seek medical advice if it cannot be managed at home.

 Factors such as fibroids, hormonal imbalances, pregnancy complications, adenomyosis, birth control methods and cancerous cells can cause heavy periods.